parkerjgit/algorithms/markdown/trees_and_graphs/graphs.md

 14. DFS and BFS both compute in linear time **O(m + n)** for m edges and n vertices (or nodes)
 15. Consider union-find as alternative to DFS in undirected graphs, eg. for cycle detection in **undirected graph**
 16. Use DFT with backtracking for cycle detection in **directed graph** (Use recursion when backtracking for now. seems more intuitive.)
+17. Use backtracking, as alternative to passing new value down recursion stack, to save space.

 **Javascript**